 As the health system’s largest caregiver group, the nurses of Cleveland Clinic have vast experience and diverse expertise.
 Our nurses work in every setting and can be found in positions of leadership, advanced practice, quality, research, education and more.

-The Stanley Shalom Zielony Institute for Nursing Excellence oversees the practice and education of more than 23,000 nursing caregivers.
+The Stanley Shalom Zielony Institute for Nursing Excellence oversees the practice and education of nearly 29,000 nursing caregivers.
 Their commitment to excellence can be found throughout the Cleveland Clinic enterprise, which includes:

 - 41 locations in Florida – including 5 regional hospitals and 3 family health centers